rabithole/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+* React is a system of dividing parts of a project into separate workable componenets.
+Each component is stand alone and can be reused elsewhere for repetition or in another project.
+* React makes it much easier to dissiminate large amounts of date to the DOM with little work.

 - [ ] What does it mean to _think_ in react?

+* This referes to the component nature of React.
+React uses components that pass around date.
+Thinking in React is understaind how the components interact with each other.

 - [ ] Describe state.

+* State is data that is needed to render to the DOM.
+It can be mutated to adapt to the change of data, and the DOM can be rerendered in turn.

 - [ ] Describe props.

+* Props are properties as in Javascript properties.
+In this case, component properties.
+They are passed around in reference to the changing data.

 ## Project Set Up